-As autumn sets in and Chicagoans begin to contemplate the joys of cozy sweater and belly-warming drinks, the city’s pop-up scene continues to rebuild from the summer’s pandemic resurgence.
+As the holidays arrive and Chicagoans begin to contemplate the joys of cozy sweater and belly-warming drinks, the city’s pop-up scene continues to rebuild from the summer’s pandemic resurgence.
 That’s good news for locals and visitors thirsty for creative pop-up collaborations and events in bars and restaurants around town.
 Follow along for a sampling of the best the city has to offer in Eater Chicago’s pop-up round up.

 Have a pop-up that should be listed?
 Email them to email@example.com.